MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ### Connect to a test device

-To connect to a test device (with Windows Subsystem for Android installed) on the same network from Windows/Mac:
+To connect to a test device (with Windows Subsystem for Android™️ installed) on the same network from Windows/Mac:

-1. On the test device (where Windows Subsystem for Android is installed) open a PowerShell window and identify the IP address of the test device by running the command:
+1. On the test device (where Windows Subsystem for Android™️ is installed) open a PowerShell window and identify the IP address of the test device by running the command:

     ```powershell
     ipconfig